• RSS

 Example1: passwd command

-When we try to change our password we will use passwd command which is owned by root as shown below.
+When we try to change our password we will use passwd command, which is owned by root.
 This passwd command file will try to edit some system config files such as /etc/passwd, /etc/shadow etc when we try to change our password.
-These files cannot be opened or viewed by normal user only root user will have permissions.
+Some of these files cannot be opened or viewed by normal user only root user will have permissions.
 So if we try to remove SUID and give full permissions to this passwd command file it cannot open other files such as /etc/shadow file to update the changes and we will get permission denied error or some other error when tried to execute passwd command.
 So passwd command is set with SUID to give root user permissions to normal user so that it can update /etc/shadow and other files.

 Example2: ping command